+in the (general) case of nowhere vanishing bounded potentials with finite phase velocity given in \eqref{Assumption}:

-After transforming the eigenvalue problem of $L$ to the eigenvalue problem of $\cL$ by the unitary matrix $M$ in Subsection \ref{sec:L-cL}, we reformulate the eigenvalue problem of $\cL$ into $\lambda$-nonlinear eigenvalue problems in Subsection \ref{sec:cL}.
-We analyze these $\lambda$-nonlinear eigenvalue problems to derive the estimates for the eigenvalues of $L$ and $\cL$ in Subsection \ref{sec:ev}.
+By the unitary equivalence between $L$ and $\cL$ given in Lemma \ref{lem:L-cL}, it suffices to study the eigenvalue problem for the operator $\cL$, which will be reformulated into $\lambda$-nonlinear eigenvalue problems in Subsection \ref{sec:cL}.
+We will analyze these $\lambda$-nonlinear eigenvalue problems to derive estimates for the eigenvalues of $L, \cL$ given in Theorem \ref{thm:cL} in Subsection \ref{sec:ev}.